 I never would have ever imagined we would see so many in these waters!

 The first year the book had about 85 transients.
-It is now almost double that.
+It is now more than double that.

 All the whales of J, K and L pods featured in family groupings, with information about specific identification clues regarding individuals.